kirillsev1/GraphQL_to_Grafana_Atom_tasks/README.md

 ## graphql

-Python container which makes request on GraphQL service and receives data in json format from.
+Python container which makes request on GraphQL service and receives data in json format form.

 Example of data: